 Individuals & Family Members

-Below are frequently asked questions and answers for Individuals & Family Members regarding how Business Connections at VCU can partner with you to build a successful, satisfying career.
+Below are frequently asked questions and answers for Individuals and Family Members regarding how Business Connections at VCU can partner with you to build a successful, satisfying career.

 Business Connections offers over 30 years of experience in supported employment services for individuals with disabilities.
 Trained professional job coaches customize services to fit your needs and preferences.
 Services Available for Individuals & Family Members Include: